 - Pricing: US$14,295 (Cycle World's estimate), €11,700, £10,600, A$15,499

-BMW are the grandfathers of adventure motorcycling (well, Honda kind of got things started with the Dakar, but BMW is the one that made the meal out of it).
+BMW are the grandfathers of adventure motorcycling (well, Honda kind of created the appetizer with the Dakar, but BMW is the one that made the meal out of it).

 The R1200GS is one of the most well-renowned touring adventure motorcycles of all time.
 It's beautiful, big, comfortable and capable of going anywhere... if you know how to move its heavy weight.